Integration Patterns

 const client = new NopeClient({ apiKey: '...' }) — see Quickstart for setup.Which endpoint do I need?

-Pattern 1: Screen Every Message
+Pattern 1: Evaluate Every Message

 wait for the response, then show crisis resources if needed.